 Other Current Publications

-For information on putting the Thrifty Food Plan into practice, please see the Recipe Finder database, which contains recipes for use by nutrition educators working with the
+For information on putting the Thrifty Food Plan into practice, please see the FNCS Recipe Box -- a collection of quick, delicious, cost-effective recipes for every type of cook.
+The FNCS Recipe Box contains recipes for use by nutrition educators working with the SNAP-eligible population.